GlinZachariah/angular-project/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Instructions (to run)
-  - Start the development server inintially to run the application.
+  - Start the development server initially to run the application.

   - ### For User (without Logging In):